lite-xl/lite-xl.github.io/docs/developer-guide/creating-themes.md

 ## Example: Dracula Theme

 This is an example of how a theme file could look like.
-This dracula theme is taken from the [colors repository].
+This Dracula theme is taken from the [lite-xl-colors] repository.

 ```lua
 -- import the style table, and the common module